 · Research, write, assemble, review and submit all LOIs, grant applications, government and foundation reports, and government grant contracts within deadlines;

-· Ensure that grant objectives are accomplished within parameters outlined by the grant, which includes integrating grant objectives, tracking progress toward objectives within the organization and producing reports required by the funder;
+· Ensure that grant objectives are accomplished within parameters outlined by the grant, which includes integrating grant objectives, tracking progress toward objectives within the organization;

 · Participate in other special projects, tasks and initiatives as needed.

-· 5+ years of demonstrated success in development with foundation, corporate and government grants;
+· 5+ years of demonstrated success in a leadership role in institutional giving;

-· Outstanding writing and editing skills; solid verbal communication and presentation skills;
+· Outstanding writing and editing skills; excelleny verbal communication and presentation skills;

 · Demonstrated ability to work with senior management and program staff on funding requests and grant management;